deathau/cm-show-whitespace-obsidian/README.md

 [GitHub Sponsors](https://github.com/sponsors/deathau)

 # Version History
+## 0.3.0
+- Fixed the issue of being unable to toggle the plugin
+- Added a bunch of new settings (thanks to jjspace for providing these!)
+  - Show/hide space characters
+  - Show/hide single space characters
+  - Show/hide trailing space characters
+  - Show/hide newline characters
+  - Show/hide tab characters
+- Also added a setting for show/hide "strict" line break characters (two spaces followed by a newline)

 ## v0.2.0
 - Added ability to toggle the setting via a command You can bind your own hotkey to this if you wish.